Living Room | 3:02 PM

 Cold to the touch.

 Aveline's hands on Yuki's wrist this morning.
-The way Yuki had flinched every single time not from pain, never from pain, from the cold of it, the cold that kept arriving as a surprise even after two days of it, that was colder than the room and colder than the fire couldn't touch and colder than anything with a heartbeat had any business being.
+The way Yuki had flinched every single time — not from pain, never from pain, from the cold of it.
+The cold that kept arriving as a surprise even after two days of it, that was colder than the room, colder than the fire could touch, colder than anything with a heartbeat had any business being.

 Enhanced strength.